 - The theme for the Faith Day is "Living as Joyful Disciples" - This day is a fantastic opportunity for Principals and Vice-Principals to work collaboratively with their school Faith Formation Teams in designing and organizing a day that meets the needs of the school community.
 The day should include liturgy, catechesis, reflection, and acts of service.
-Resources and materials to assist with the planning and facilitation can be adapted from the resources provided by OCSTA for Catholic Education Week 2019 found here: https://test.ocsta.on.ca/resources/
+Resources and materials to assist with the planning and facilitation can be adapted from the resources provided by OCSTA for Catholic Education Week 2019 found here: https://test.ocsta.on.ca/resources/catholic-education-week-resources/

 - A Faith Day session for non-school based staff will be held at Our Lady of Grace Spiritual Centre (8:30 a.m.
 3:00 p.m.) in Ridgeway.

 - All employees at the locations listed below are invited to attend the full-day session:

 - Catholic Education Centre

-- Our Lady of Grace Spiritual Centre
+- o Our Lady of Grace Spiritual Centre

-- Pope Francis Centre
+- o Pope Francis Centre

-- St. Kateri Tekakwitha Centre
+- o St. Kateri Tekakwitha Centre

-- Niagara Launch Centre
+- o Niagara Launch Centre

-- Catholic Resource Centre
+- o Catholic Resource Centre

-- Information Technology Centre
+- o Information Technology Centre